The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Summary and Conclusions

 \end{enumerate}

-The primary new result of this work is the evolution towards an extremely dust-poor, perhaps even dust-free, galaxy population by $z \simeq 11$, with \emph{average} UV continuum slopes of ${\langle \beta \rangle \lesssim -2.5}$.
+The primary new result of this work is the appearance of a uniformly extremely dust-poor, perhaps even dust-free, galaxy population at $z > 10.5$, with \emph{average} UV continuum slopes of ${\langle \beta \rangle \simeq -2.6}$.
 Similarly blue UV slopes at these redshifts have also been reported in other independent analyses \citep{austin2023, topping2022, morales2023}.
 Competing theoretical explanations for dust-free galaxies exist, but these different physical processes cannot be discriminated with our current data.
 Nevertheless, these results place important constraints on the origin of dust and metals in the first galaxies.
-Furthermore, our results imply that the ISM conditions in galaxies at $z>10$ favour a significant escape fraction of ionizing photons, and that the already-observed population of galaxies at these redshifts (i.e. with $M_{\mathrm{UV}} \lesssim -18$) is likely capable of maintaining ionized IGM fractions of $\gtrsim 5$ per cent.
+Furthermore, our results imply that the ISM conditions in galaxies at $z>10$ favour a significant escape fraction of ionising photons, and that the already observed population of galaxies at these redshifts (i.e. with $M_{\mathrm{UV}} \lesssim -18$) is likely capable of maintaining ionised IGM fractions of $\gtrsim 5$ per cent.